alphaWomanMuthonks/Currency-Converter-Demo/README.md

     The form will clear after submission, allowing for new entries.
     Contribution
     Feel free to fork the repository and make your contributions.
+## Contribution
+   Feel free to fork the repository and make your contributions.
 If you have suggestions for improvements or features, please create an issue or a pull request.